IBM/monitor-wml-model-with-watson-openscale/README.md

 * Wait a couple of minutes for the database to be provisioned.
 * Click on the `Service Credentials` tab on the left and then click `New credential +` to create the service credentials.
 Copy them or leave the tab open to use later in the notebook.

-### 3. Create an AI OpenScale service
+### 3. Create a Watson OpenScale service

-* Using the [IBM Cloud Dashboard]() create an [AI OpenScale](https://cloud.ibm.com/catalog/services/ai-openscale) service.
+* Using the [IBM Cloud Dashboard]() create a [Watson OpenScale](https://cloud.ibm.com/catalog/services/ai-openscale) service.
-* You will get the AI OpenScale instance GUID when you run the notebook using the [IBM Cloud CLI](https://cloud.ibm.com/catalog/services/ai-openscale)
+* You will get the Watson OpenScale instance GUID when you run the notebook using the [IBM Cloud CLI](https://cloud.ibm.com/catalog/services/ai-openscale)

 ### 4. Create a notebook in IBM Watson Studio